Updated January 1, 2022

 - They are curious about my life

-- They want to let me know they are praying for me or they want to evangelize me, correct me, preach to me, lambast me, quote Bible verses to me, tell me I am going to hell, or tell me how wrong I am.
+- They want to let me know they are praying for me, or they want to evangelize me, correct me, preach to me, lambast me, quote Bible verses to me, tell me I am going to Hell, or tell me how wrong I am

 If you have questions or doubts about Christianity and would like my help, I am more than happy to help you.
-Please send me an email via the Contact form and I will get back with you.
+Please send me an email via the Contact form and I will get back to you.

-If you are a former friend, family member, or member of a church I pastored, I appreciate you reading my blog.
+If you are a former friend, family member, or member of a church I pastored, I appreciate you reading my story.
 I know it must painful for you to read about my deconversion, but I hope you will do your best to try to understand my journey.
 I try to be open, honest, and transparent — character traits you at one time admired.
 If you are perplexed by the fact that I am now an atheist, I think you will find these posts helpful:

 If you are curious about my life, it is likely you have read a number of my posts.
 I appreciate you being willing to try to understand my journey.
-There are three posts I would like to point out to you that I think would be very helpful: Why I Stopped Believing, The Danger of Being in a Box and Why it All Makes Sense When You Are in a Box and What I Found When I Left the Box.
+There are three posts I would like to point out to you that I think would be very helpful: Why I Stopped Believing, The Danger of Being in a Box and Why it All Makes Sense When You Are in a Box, and What I Found When I Left the Box.
 If you have any questions or need me to clarify something, please email me via the Contact form.

-If you came to my blog so you could let me know you are praying for me or you want to evangelize me, correct me, preach to me, lambast me, quote Bible verses to me, tell me I am going to hell, or tell me how wrong I am, I want you to know that I am not interested in what you have to say.
-After ten years of being psychologically brutalized by people like you, I have zero interest in what you have to say.
+If you came to my blog so you could let me know you are praying for me or you want to evangelize me, correct me, preach to me, lambast me, quote Bible verses to me, tell me I am going to Hell, or tell me how wrong I am, I want you to know that I am not interested in what you have to say.
+After fourteen years of being psychologically brutalized by people like you, I have zero interest in what you have to say.
 Based on years of experience, I know you are likely not interested in dialog or in understanding my point of view.
 In your mind, you already know all you need to know.
 You have read one, two, or five posts and are now ready to pass judgment.
 You are ready to leave the mother of all comments, and I am sure you will be peacock proud when you are done.

 Here’s the form that should make things simple for you: